 One of the “ghosts” created by the lower water levels was Mead Lodge.
 The lodging facility was first called the Hualapai Lodge in 1941.
 The Lodge was the first hotel on Lake Mead and one of the first tourist facilities constructed inside the park.
 Located along Boulder Beach, the site was chosen due to its proximity to a long sandy beach, boat launch, and the growing town of Las Vegas.
-Three large lodge units were built that contained Spanish-style architecture elements and each guest room had its own heating and cooling units.
+Three large lodge units contained Spanish-style architectural elements; each guest room had heating and cooling units.

-The United States entered World War II just a few months later, and tourism substantially during the war years.
+The United States entered World War II just a few months later, and tourism increased substantially during the war years.
 However, locals patronized the Lodge — gathering nightly to dine, enjoy a drink, and dance at the area’s only bar, as alcohol sales were banned in Boulder City.
-Established during the Prohibition years, Boulder City banned alcohol and gambling from the city’s outset.
+Established during Prohibition, Boulder City banned alcohol and gambling from the city’s outset.
 Though alcohol was finally allowed in 1969, it is only one of two cities in the state that continue to ban gambling.

 The facility was renamed Lake Mead Lodge in 1945 to reflect its lakeside location better.
-In 1848, the lodge management changed, and the new operator constructed a large swimming pool, small wading pool, and a fourth lodge building to better serve the growing number of tourists visiting Lake Mead.
+In 1848, the lodge management changed, and the new operator constructed a large swimming pool, a small wading pool, and a fourth lodge building to better serve the growing number of tourists visiting Lake Mead.

 Tourism to Southern Nevada grew continually in the 1950s and 1960s, and new hotels and other tourist facilities sprang up around the area.
 During this period, Lake Mead continued to gain popularity, with over 2,000,000 visitors coming to Boulder Beach each year in the 1950s.
 The National Park System began to upgrade the recreation area and many other parks across the nation within no time.
 Soon new boat ramps, campgrounds, picnic areas, ranger stations, a visitor center, and employee housing were built.